pwyoon/pwyoon.github.io/_pages/about.md

 secondary-school and college levels.
 More information is available on my [Teaching](/teaching/) page.

-My primary research interests are in commutative and homological algebra, especially monomial ideals, Betti numbers, and combinatorial and topological methods in algebra.
-I am also interested in noncommutative algebra and combinatorics on words, as well as algebraic combinatorics and representation-theoretic aspects of solvable lattice models.
-My recent joint work with Noah Ripke on
+My research lies broadly in algebra and its connections with combinatorics and topology.
+My current work centers on two directions: commutative and homological algebra, particularly monomial ideals, Betti numbers, free resolutions, and Stanley–Reisner methods; and noncommutative algebra, particularly growth and ideal structure in associative and monomial algebras through combinatorics on words.
+My broader interests include algebraic combinatorics, solvable lattice models, and their connections with representation theory, building on my previous work in these areas.
+My recent joint work with Noah Ripke on the characteristic independence of Betti numbers of monomial ideals in five variables appeared in the *Journal of Pure and Applied Algebra*.
-Betti numbers of monomial ideals appeared in the *Journal of Pure and Applied Algebra*.
-At Hunter College, I am also engaged in ongoing joint research with Be’eri Greenfeld on growth phenomena in associative and monomial algebras and their connections with combinatorics on words.
-Our results are being developed into a manuscript.
 More information is available on my
 [Research](/research/) page.

 Outside of academics, I like to spend my free time hiking, running, playing board games, going to concerts, looking through eBay for clothes, hunting for the best ramen or pho restaurants, or [modeling](/modeling/).